anttijuu/filter-by-id/README.md

 # Filter data by id

-A command line tool to filter data from datafile using id's from index file.
+A command line tool to filter data from data file using id's from index file.

-## Use case

-Our learning environment Moodle does not (currently) have information what is the study program of the student.
-In analysing student performance, this background can be an important piece of information.
-The performance (points, grade) is included in the data in Moodle, obviously.

-Study program of a student can be found in *another* system, Oodi.
-Therefore, to match this data, one needs to export:

-1. course data from Moodle, containing student id, *selecting* only those students who have the grade(s) I am interested at any moment.
-For example, students who failed the course.
-2. data from Weboodi in text format, containing student id and study program, possibly other information too, for all students registered in the course.
-Exporting data as txt is enough and simple to do, saving this as text file.

-And then match these two files using the student id.
-Then I can analyze if the student background has any relevance to the performance of the student.

-This command line tool enables you to do this.

 ## Usage

-You need two text files:
+The tool reads two text files:

-- id file: id strings, one in each line -- only the id, nothing else, per line for data which interests you;
+- id file: id strings, one in each line -- *only* the id, nothing else, one per line for data which interests you;
-- data file: one record per line, *including* the id and whatever else there is / you need.
+- data file: one record per line, perhaps *including* an id and whatever else there is.

 Empty lines from both files are ignored.